 Andrew leads MAG’s work in Northern Ireland, as well as representing it and sharing knowledge with UK counterparts and internationally.

 Roisin specialises in Historic Building Conservation, becoming an RIBA Accredited Specialist Conservation Architect in 2011.
 She is a former SPAB Scholar and has served on the Ulster Architectural Heritage and the RSUA Conservation Committees.
 Her expertise includes restoration and re-use of historic buildings as well as development proposals for significant or sensitive locations.
-An experienced designer of several award-winning projects, she also has experience in the preparation of Building and Condition Studies, Options Appraisals and Feasibility Studies, examining all aspects of a place in the context of sustainable development, including management of significant built and natural environments, commercial and funding opportunities, dealing with a wide range of potential funders & stakeholders.
+With over 20 years experience delivering projects in commercial practice, Roisin has now taken up a position with the National Trust as Project Manager responsible for Visitor and Commercial Growth across the region.

-As secretary of a local Regeneration Forum she contributes to its management, governance and strategic direction and has been actively involved in liaising with the local council and elected representatives on proposals for a new greenway, as well as addressing sustainable transport and roads safety issues in the South Castlereagh area.
+As secretary of a local Regeneration Forum, she contributes to its management, governance and strategic direction.
+She has been actively involved in liaising with both local and central government on proposals for a new greenway, as well as addressing sustainable transport and roads safety issues in the South Castlereagh area.

 Michael McGarry, born Dublin, educated at the School of Architecture UCD Dublin and UVa Virginia, worked in London for the Richard Rogers Partnership, and then in Germany and West Berlin as both architect and urban designer for Josef Paul Kleihues and International Building Exhibition Berlin.
 In practice with Siobhán Ní Éanaigh as McGarry Ní Éanaigh Architects, a Fellow of the RIAI, a founder member Group 91 Architects, Urban Projects, Dublin Central Architects, RTPI Gold Medal, RIAI Silver Medal for Housing, RIAI Annual Awards, AAI Annual Awards, CCCB European Prize for Urban Public Space, and the Union of International Architects Medal for Inclusive Spaces.
 Adjunct Professor of Architecture RMIT Melbourne 2014/18, Professor of Architecture at Queen's University Belfast focused on design and design practice research; external examiner and reviewer in the UK, Ireland, Australia, Belgium, Netherlands, and Japan.